 ExxonMobil’s Beaumont integrated operations include a refinery and chemical, lubricants and polyethylene plant.
 ExxonMobil has more than 2,000 area employees and its operations account for approximately one in every seven jobs in the region.

 Recent and proposed investments include:

 - Increased capacity to an existing crude unit by 20,000 barrels per day and added flexibility to process light crudes.
 The increase was made possible in large part by abundant, affordable supplies of U.S. light crude from shale.

-- Construction to increase production of ultra-low sulfur fuels by approximately 40,000 barrels per day.
-Startup of the technology, which uses a proprietary catalyst system to remove sulfur while minimizing octane loss, is expected in 2018, producing gasoline that will meet EPA’s Tier 3 specifications.
+- Increased production of ultra-low sulfur fuels by approximately 40,000 barrels per day using proprietary catalyst technology to remove sulfur while minimizing octane loss.
+The product meets EPA’s Tier 3 specifications.

 - Construction of a new production unit at the polyethylene plant that will increase capacity by 65 percent to meet growing demand for high performance plastics that are especially well-suited for applications such as liquid and food packaging, construction liners and agricultural films; startup is expected in 2019.

 - Front-end engineering, design and other preparatory work to further increase the refinery’s light crude refining capacity.
 Construction of the new crude unit, which is subject to a final investment decision, is scheduled to begin in 2019, with startup anticipated by 2022.

 ExxonMobil’s Baytown complex, which employs a workforce of approximately 7,000, is one of the largest and most technologically advanced refining and petrochemical complexes in the world.
 The complex is located on approximately 3,400 acres along the Houston Ship Channel, about 25 miles east of Houston, Texas.
 It is comprised of four manufacturing sites and a global technology center.